funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Provides VPN services by itself 💡 SSL/TLS is not a VPN technology.
+✅ **Correct Answer:** Provides VPN services by itself 💡 SSL/TLS is not a VPN technology; it secures application-layer connections.

 </details>

 ---

-### 37. An attack where the attacker can choose ciphertext and obtain the corresponding plaintext is called:
+### 35. An attack where the attacker can choose ciphertext and obtain the corresponding plaintext is called:

 * [ ] Ciphertext-only attack
 * [ ] Known-plaintext attack